 SCC Offers Life Insurance Awareness Month Reminders

-RICHMOND – When a family member dies – particularly if they are a wage earner – their survivors may suffer financial loss, or even hardship.
+RICHMOND – Many Virginians would face financial hardship if a wage earner in their immediate family died unexpectedly.
 Life insurance is designed to protect loved ones against the loss of an individual’s income or services.
 During Life Insurance Awareness Month (September), the State Corporation Commission’s (SCC) Bureau of Insurance (Bureau) reminds Virginians that there are many factors to consider when determining if life insurance is right for you and your family.

-“When considering your family’s financial future, review your existing financial resources, debts and other liabilities, as well as your family’s needs and goals,” said Virginia Insurance Commissioner Scott White.
+“When planning for your family’s financial future, review your existing resources, debts and other liabilities, as well as your family’s needs and goals,” said Virginia Insurance Commissioner Scott White.
 “Understand the different types of life insurance and shop around to compare prices and coverage.”

-White encourages Virginians who already have life insurance to review their policies regularly and update their policies and beneficiaries to ensure their coverage keeps pace with their changing circumstances.
-Life events – such as a birth, divorce, remarriage, or other changes affecting your finances (such as a new mortgage or a new job) – may trigger a need to update your life insurance policy.
+White encourages Virginians who already have life insurance to review their policies and beneficiaries regularly to ensure their coverage keeps pace with their changing circumstances.
+Life events such as a birth, divorce, remarriage or other changes affecting your finances (such as a new mortgage or a new job) may trigger a need to update your life insurance policy.

-When determining whether to purchase life insurance and how much coverage you may need, evaluate your existing resources and your family’s likely financial situation following a death.
+If you do not have life insurance, shop around and understand the different types of policies available and the costs.
+When determining how much coverage you may need, evaluate your existing resources and your family’s likely financial situation following a death.
 Consider the following: Does your spouse work?
 Do you have any sources of income other than salary?
 Do you have life insurance through your job?

-Understand the types of life insurance available – term life or permanent – and how benefits are paid if you die.
+Understand the difference between term life and permanent life insurance and how benefits are paid if you die.
 What you pay for life insurance (premiums) depends largely on the type of policy chosen, your health status, age, gender, occupation, family health history and lifestyle.
 Be sure to compare premiums, coverage and claims service when considering life insurance options.

-Contact the Bureau in Richmond at 804-371-9741 or toll-free at 1-877-310-6560 for questions or to make sure the company or individual offering the coverage is licensed and in good standing.
-The Bureau offers a free Virginia Life Insurance Consumer Guide with answers to many life insurance questions on its website at scc.virginia.gov/pages/Tips,-Guides-Publications.
+Contact the Bureau in Richmond at 804-371-9741 or toll-free at 1-877-310-6560 for questions, or to make sure the company or individual offering the coverage is licensed and in good standing.
+The Bureau offers a free Virginia Life Insurance Consumer Guide with answers to many questions about life insurance.
+Consumer resources on a variety of insurance topics are available at scc.virginia.gov/pages/Tips,-Guides-Publications.

-The National Association of Insurance Commissioners offers a free Life Insurance Policy Locator Service that can help consumers find lost life insurance policies and annuity contracts.
-To learn more about the Locator Service, visit https://eapps.naic.org/life-policy-locator/#/welcome.
+Additionally, the National Association of Insurance Commissioners offers a free Life Insurance Policy Locator Service that can help consumers find lost life insurance policies and annuity contracts insuring deceased individuals.

 Contact: Katha Treanor, 804-371-9141

-SCC Bureau of Insurance Encourages Virginians to Protect Themselves Financially Against Holiday Hazards
+SCC Bureau of Insurance Encourages Virginians to Take Necessary Steps to Protect Themselves Against Holiday Mishaps